Maria Bitner-Glindzicz

 Maria Bitner-Glindzicz (26 June 1963 – 20 September 2018) was a British medical doctor, honorary consultant in clinical genetics at Great Ormond Street Hospital, and a professor of human and molecular genetics at the UCL Institute of Child Health.
 The hospital described her work as relating to the "genetic causes of deafness in children and therapies that she hoped would one day restore vision."
 She researched Norrie disease and Usher syndrome, working with charities including Sparks and the Norrie Disease Foundation, and was one of the first colleagues involved in the 100,000 Genomes Project at Genomics England.

-She died after her bicycle was involved in a collision with a taxi in London.
+She died after she was doored by a van and then hit by a taxi in London.

 Education

 Bitner-Glindzicz attended Rendcomb College, a boarding school in Gloucestershire, while her parents lived in Hong Kong.
 She received her medical (MBBS) degree from University College London in 1987, also achieving a first-class intercalated degree.
 She began to consider a career in clinical genetics upon qualifying, later going on to complete a PhD funded through an MRC Clinical Research Fellowship.
 Her research interests were the genetic causes of deafness in children and adults, such as Norrie disease and Usher syndrome.